Yan (surname): 閆

 Yan (闫 (閆)), pinyin Yán, originated as a variant of the surname 閻.

 顏

 Yan You was the first king of the Xiao Zhu and was originally known as Cao You.
 His ancestor was called Yan An who inherited a piece of land, which later flourished into the Zhu kingdom, a feudal state of Lu.
 According to the judicial rules of that time, Cao You had to give up his surname in order to ascend the throne.
 He adopted his father Yi Fu's style name Bo Yan.
 From then on Cao You was known as Yan You.
 This officially made Yan You the first Yan in Chinese history.
 Yan An was the son of Luzhong (陸終), grandson of Zhurong clan and Wuhui (吳回).
 Zhurong was said to be the son of Gaoyang (also known as Zhuanxu), a sky god.
 Zhuanxu was a grandson of the Yellow Emperor.

-Cao are believed to be descended of the ancient Zhou kings (Ji was the ancestral name of the Zhou dynasty).
-The surname is derived of a kingdom called the State of Cao.
-The Ji family is traced from the miraculous birth of the Xia dynasty culture hero and court official Houji, a previously barren wife of the Emperor Ku (this origin allowed his descendants to claim a lineage from the Yellow Emperor as well) caused by his mother's stepping into a footprint left by the supreme god Shangdi.
-Shaohao is usually identified as a son of the Yellow Emperor.
-According to some traditions, he is a member of the Five Emperors.